Vester Søgade 10

 Legal basis for processing personal data:

-• The Danish Environmental Protection Agency is responsible for issuing penalty charge notices, cf. section 33 (1) of statutory order no. 1066 of 3 August 2023 on requirements for diesel-powered lorries, buses, vans and passenger cars in municipally determined low emission zones, etc., cf. the Danish Environmental Protection Act [2] section 110 d (1), for breach of the Danish Environmental Protection Act section 110 (1), para 1, cf. section 110 c (1), para 1, cf. section 15 b (1), (2) or (3).
-The Danish Environmental Protection Agency is obligated to process your personal data, when assessing the data we have received from Sund & Bælt Holding A/S, collected by their automated camera system, in order to determine whether a penalty charge notice should be issued.
-Hence the personal data is processed on the basis of the General Data Protection Regulation article 6 (1)(e) – exercise of public authority.
+• The Danish Environmental Protection Agency is responsible for issuing fixed-penalty notices, cf. Section 34 (1) of Statutory Order no. 315 of 25 March 2025 on requirements for diesel-powered lorries, buses, vans and passenger cars in municipally determined low emission zones, etc., cf. Section 110 d (6) of the Danish Environmental Protection Act, for breach of Section 6 in Statutory Order no. 315 of 25 March 2025.
+The Danish Environmental Protection Agency is obligated to process your personal data, when assessing the data we have received from Sund & Bælt Holding A/S, collected by their automated camera and case processing system, in order to determine whether a fixed-penalty notice should be issued.
+Hence the personal data is processed on the basis of the General Data Protection Regulation article 6 (1)(e) – processing is necessary for the performance of a task carried out as a part of the exercise of public authority.

-• When we process national identification numbers, it is for the purpose of lawful unique identification in accordance with section 11 of the Danish Data Protection Act [3].
+• The Danish Environmental Protection Agency process national identification numbers, it is for the purpose of lawful unique identification in accordance with section 11 of the Danish Data Protection Act [3].

-• We process data on criminal offences in accordance with section 8 (1) of the Data Protection Act, as the processing is necessary for performing the tasks of the Agency.
+• The Danish Environmental Protection Agency process data on criminal offences in accordance with section 8 (1) of the Danish Data Protection Act, as the processing is necessary for performing the tasks of the Agency.

 4. Categories of personal data

-We process the following categories of personal data:
+The Danish Environmental Protection Agency process the following categories of personal data:

 • Name